 One Simple Habit To Reduce Reaction Times

-There are two main things that are killing us as riders.
+There’s two main things that are killing us as riders.
 The first is running wide in corners.
-The second one is intersections.
+The second is intersections.
 One of the problems with a lot of basic rider programs is they don’t necessarily teach us how to become an experienced rider.
 The vast majority of beginner riding programs are teaching us how to be a beginner rider.

 Now, we all gotta’ start somewhere, right, and basic rider programs serve an extremely important purpose, but we need to realize that basic rider courses are just that – they are very basic and they help us become familiar with the basics of riding a motorcycle, but if we want to survive long enough to become an experienced rider, we have to grow beyond a few of the things they teach at the moment when they are no longer relevant.